Layer 3 Examples

 DNS based

 DNS policies are used to define Layer 3 policies to endpoints that are not managed by Cilium, but have DNS queryable domain names.
 The IP addresses provided in DNS responses are allowed by Cilium in a similar manner to IPs in CIDR based policies.
-They are an alternative when the remote IPs may change or are not know a priori, or when DNS is more convenient.
+They are an alternative when the remote IPs may change or are not know prior, or when DNS is more convenient.
 To enforce policy on DNS requests themselves, see Layer 7 Examples.

 Note